 Please note: Walk 91 will not take any responsibility for the safety of your vehicle.
 Walk 91 will not take any responsibility for any outcome, resulting from any recommendations given regarding parking locations.
 Vehicles are left at your own risk.

 Yes.
-Please click on map if you wish to order the official Parks Victoria topographical ‘Great Ocean Walk Map’ and we will post one to you.
-Price $20 including postage fee.
-Please note if you are booking a package with us this map is included and will be posted to you upon paying your deposit.
+Please email us if you wish to order the official Parks Victoria topographical ‘Great Ocean Walk Map’ and we will post one to you.
+Price $20 including postage fee ($25 for international postage).
+Please note that if you are booking a package with us this map is included.
+It will handed to you on your arrival at your personal walk briefing and we will discuss the decision points with you in detail, our ‘text’ points, and answer any other questions you may have.

 There is no ‘drinking’ water available along the Great Ocean Walk.
 The campsite water tanks only hold untreated rainwater.
 Walk 91 can provide water purification tablets but if you stay in our accommodation you will be able to re-fill your water bottles each day.
 We suggest 2 -3 litres of water per day and suggest bringing refillable water bottles.